Reading: Applied Part 1. Recovering Specifications from Legacy

 Applied Part 1.
 Recovering Specifications from Legacy

 Status: Recommendation.
-Gathering evidence, normalizing the timeline, and separating requirements from memory bank are established engineering practices.
-The three-party file arbitration at the end of the chapter is frontier.
+Gathering evidence, normalizing the timeline, and separating requirements from the memory bank are well-established engineering techniques.
+The three-party file-based arbitration at the end of the chapter is on the frontier.

-For the educational walkthrough, it is enough to assemble one genealogy.md and separate an approved requirement from a hypothesis.
-File arbitration, normalizers, and historical data replay are only needed for the full production track.
+For the learning track, it is enough to assemble one genealogy.md and separate an approved requirement from a hypothesis.
+File-based arbitration, normalizers, and historical replay are only needed for the full production track.

-This chapter continues Part 13 of the first volume: there we recovered the constitution of an existing project, here we recover one production requirement from the traces of an incident.
+This chapter continues part 13 of the first volume: there we recovered the constitution of an existing project; here we recover a single production requirement from the traces of an incident.
 Keep the focus narrow: one claim, two sources, one open question.
-Everything that requires normalizers, historical replay, or file arbitration belongs to the full track.
+Anything that requires normalizers, historical replay, or file-based arbitration belongs to the full track.

 Before Reading

-• Foundation from the first volume: Part 13 teaches how to recover the constitution of an existing project; here you recover one production requirement.
+• Foundation from the first volume: part 13 teaches how to recover the constitution of an existing project; here you recover a single production requirement.

-• Local educational case: node_not_ready, because it is easy to demonstrate provenance and uncertainty with it.
+• Local learning case: node_not_ready, because it makes it easy to demonstrate provenance and uncertainty.

-• Artifact for capstone/: one genealogy.md entry for the main high_memory_usage with two evidence_refs and one open question.
+• Trace for capstone/: one genealogy.md entry for the main high_memory_usage with two evidence_ref and one open question.

-• Key terms for the first pass: evidence_ref and memory bank (the boundary between requirement and background context).
-The remaining terms in the chapter — Verifier/Implementor/Safety, Coordinator-Scribe, normalizer, file arbitration — are reference material, examined in detail in Part 8.
+• Key terms on the first pass: evidence_ref and memory bank (the boundary between requirement and background context).
+Other chapter terms — Verifier/Implementor/Safety, Coordinator-Recorder, normalizer, file-based arbitration — are reference material, covered in detail in part 8.

-• What to defer: log normalizers, historical replay, and file arbitration.
+• What to defer: log normalizers, historical replay, and file-based arbitration.

-In the first volume, AgentClinic was an educational project in TypeScript, Hono, server JSX, SQLite, and Vitest.
-In the second volume, we use the educational model AgentClinic-production.
+In the first volume, AgentClinic was a learning project in TypeScript, Hono, server-side JSX, SQLite, and Vitest.
+In the second volume we use the learning model AgentClinic-production.
 The same project is mentally deployed in Kubernetes.
-Grafana and PagerDuty send webhooks into its triage pipeline, and long-running replicas have accumulated operational history.
+Grafana and PagerDuty send webhooks (webhook) into its triage loop, and long-running replicas have accumulated operational history.
 Python in the second volume is used only for small runnable scripts in examples/, not as the main application stack.

-No real cluster needs to be spun up.
-The legacy traces that Chapters 1–11 work with are educational post-mortems, dashboards, and logs from a production scenario.
-The specific incidents below (node_not_ready, appointment_latency / appointment_latency_spike, autoscale_200pct, cdn_error_budget_burn, high_memory_usage) are events from this model, not abstract scenarios.
+There is no need to set up a real cluster.
+The legacy traces that chapters 1–11 work with are training post-mortems, dashboards, and logs from the production scenario.
+The specific incidents that follow (node_not_ready, appointment_latency / appointment_latency_spike, autoscale_200pct, cdn_error_budget_burn, high_memory_usage) are events from this model, not abstract scenarios.

-The engineering name for this technique is recovering specifications from observable artifacts: logs, metrics, chats, post-mortems, and verifiable traces of decisions.
-If you encounter the figurative phrasing "Spec-necromancy," treat it only as a short label for this reconstruction, not a separate technique.
+The engineering name for this technique is recovering specifications from observable artifacts: logs, metrics, chats, post-mortems, and verifiable decision traces.
+If you encounter the figurative formulation "Spec necromancy," treat it only as a short label for this reconstruction, not a separate technique.

 Goal

-After the SRE team churned, fragments remained in the automatic incident management project: 47 pages of unstructured logs, several Slack threads, dashboard screenshots, and post-mortems without a formal SDD.
-The chapter's goal is to show how to recover an engineering-grade specification for a triage pipeline based on Qwen Code from such traces.
+After the SRE team churn, the automated incident management project was left with fragments: 47 pages of unstructured logs, several Slack threads, dashboard screenshots, and post-mortems without a formal SDD.
+The goal of the chapter is to show how to use such traces to recover an engineering-grade specification for a triage pipeline based on Qwen Code.
 The alternative — a set of plausible guesses — is not acceptable.

-• separate requirements from the background memory bank model (full definition in "Key Ideas" below);
+• separate requirements from the background memory bank model (the full definition is in "Key Ideas" below);

-• gather evidence into a single chain of events;
+• assemble evidence into a single chain of events;

 • extract implicit rules and turn them into verifiable user stories;

-• anchor the provenance of each item so that contentious decisions can be audited and re-justified later (the SDD "specification as executable artifact" frame from GitHub Spec Kit).
+• anchor the provenance of every item so that disputed decisions can be audited and re-justified later (the SDD framework of "specification as an executable artifact" from GitHub Spec Kit).

-Production incident node_not_ready: from the metrics log, a PagerDuty escalation, and one post-mortem, you need to recover one requirement — when a NodeNotReady event becomes P1 and when it cannot be auto-closed.
+Production incident node_not_ready: based on the metrics log, PagerDuty escalation, and one post-mortem, you need to recover a single requirement — when the NodeNotReady event becomes a P1 and when it cannot be auto-closed.

 Preparation

-• The educational excerpt below — a minimal substitute for logs, post-mortem, and Slack thread.
+• The training excerpt below is a minimal substitute for logs, post-mortems, and Slack threads.

-• One contentious fact: planned deploy window, canary namespace, or manual escalation cancellation.
+• One disputed fact: the planned deploy window, the canary namespace, or the manual cancellation of the escalation.

-A logical question: how does genealogy.md differ from git log or git blame.
-In short: by the fields that carry meaning here. git log shows which file changed and who did it. genealogy.md shows where the requirement itself came from, how confident we are in it (uncertainty), which sources confirm it (evidence_ref), and which open questions remain unanswered.
-A commit message "added requirement" in git history does not distinguish "we know this firmly from two post-mortems" from "we guessed this in chat."
-In genealogy.md, this difference is mandatory.
+A natural question: how is genealogy.md different from git log or git blame.
+Short answer: because git lacks the fields that are essential here. git log shows which file was changed and who made the change. genealogy.md shows where the requirement itself came from, how confident we are in it (uncertainty), which sources support it (evidence_ref), and which open questions remain unanswered.
+A "added requirement" commit in git history does not distinguish "we know this firmly from two post-mortems" from "we assumed this in chat."
+In genealogy.md this distinction is mandatory.

 grafana:NR-2026-05-17-01 cluster=prod-k8s node=worker-07 event=NodeNotReady count=3 window=10m